Who wants to become a millionaire?

 The average life expectancy for a typical American is about 78 years.

 We spend a good 18 of those 78 years goofing around at our parent’s house, 2 of those years pooping ourselves.
-The rest of the 60 years on this planet is half youthful blunder, half work fatigue and diapers.
+The rest of the 60 years on this planet is a half youthful blunder, half work fatigue, and diapers.
 More and more millennials are also pursuing post-graduate education which pulls the average school exit age to the oldest it has ever been in U.S. history.

 CAN YOU SPARE 30 YEARS?

 I was inspired to write this post by Mustard Seed Money who wrote a breakdown of how long it would take for someone to save $1,000,000.

 I went with 30 years because that is the comfortable lower end of an American’s time in the workforce from when we first start working.
 30 years is also the term of most mortgages as well and we all know a huge percentage of American’s net worth is tied into the equity of their home.